Nipo Strongheart: Lyceum and Chautauqua

-In 1926 Strongheart again went on tour, giving one show in California in February, followed by a break until July, when he appeared in Missouri.
+In 1926, Strongheart again went on tour, giving one show in California in February, followed by a break until July, when he appeared in Missouri.
 He took another break until October, when he appeared in Ohio.
 In August that year, during that break between shows, he visited playgrounds in Los Angeles at the request of the city.

-Strongheart's first marriage ended in divorce about October 1926, being effected in Los Angeles California.
+Strongheart's first marriage ended in divorce around October 1926, being effected in Los Angeles California.
 In January 1927 he was scheduled to perform at a Pennsylvania high school.
 He campaigned for amendment of the Citizenship Bill of 1924, which had not implemented the full citizenship rights for which he had campaigned.
 In February Strongheart appeared at an Ohio high school, and in December in Connecticut.
 This show resulted in an extended story covering the sufferings of Indians.
 He then returned to New York for the rest of the year, before going to Pennsylvania in January 1927.
 This coverage also prompted a broader call for changes in the treatment of Indians.
 In February Strongheart continued in Pennsylvania, before going to Ohio to promote the film Braveheart and to give a performance at the theatre and the local high school, which resulted in further publicity for his cause.

 A performance-cum-lecture in West Virginia resulted in more publicity: "Indians are held in abject slavery says Strongheart".
 More performances in Ohio in April/May yielded more publicity for the suffering of Indians on reservations.
 In late May he attended a pow wow in the Culver City area in honor of Oglala Lakota Chief Luther Standing Bear.
 Then there was a break until November, when he appeared in Oregon.